 To the right of the note modulation setting is shown the velocity modulation setting indicated by the symbol.
-This section controls how MIDI note velocity signals affect the page's destination and levels or settlings of other modulators for this page, in exactly the same way as for the note-on modulation.
+This section controls how note velocity signals affect the page's destination and levels or settlings of other modulators for this page, in exactly the same way as for the note-on modulation.

-The note-on MIDI velocity is the source of this modulation signal.
+The velocity is the source of this modulation signal.
 The harder the key is struck (on a touch sensitive MIDI keyboard) the higher this signal.